 - Climate: All parties are nominally committed to cutting Dutch greenhouse gas emissions in half by 2030 compared to 1990.
-D66, Labor and Greens would reduce livestocks to reduce methane emissions.
+D66, Labor and Greens would reduce livestocks to bring down methane emissions.
 That is unacceptable to VVD and CDA.
-They would prefer building more nuclear power plants to replace polluting coal- and gas-fired power stations, but that is unacceptable to the left.
+They would prefer to build more nuclear power plants to replace polluting coal- and gas-fired power stations, but that is unacceptable to the left.

-- Education: All major parties except the VVD would abolish student debt.
+- Education: All major parties except the VVD want to abolish student debt.

 - Health care: D66 and CDA would put currently self-employed specialists on hospital payrolls to cut spending.
-Labor would take away insurance companies’ power to negotiate prices with clinics and hospitals, which would likely increase spending.
+Labor would take away insurance companies’ power to negotiate prices with clinics and hospitals, which would increase spending.
 The Greens would abolish private insurance companies and convert them into public health corporations.
-The VVD is wary of change.
+The VVD is wary of any change in health care.

-- Housing: VVD and CDA would allow construction outside existing urban centers to meet the Netherlands’ high demand for housing.
+- Housing: VVD and CDA would allow construction outside existing towns to reduce the Netherlands’ housing shortage.
 Left-wing parties are reluctant to sacrifice green space.
 VVD would liberalize rents.
 Left-wing parties want more social housing.

 - Labor: The parties agree contractors enjoy too little job security compared to full-time employees.
 But whereas the left would make it more expensive for companies to hire temp and freelance workers, the right would make it cheaper to hire workers on a full-time contract.

-- Taxes: All parties propose to raise corporate tax, but there is a huge gap between the VVD’s €3.5 billion in higher taxes and Labor’s €42 billion.
+- Taxes: All parties propose to raise corporate tax, but there is a huge gap between the VVD’s €3.5 billion and Labor’s €42 billion.